bishopZ/next11-plus/README.md

 ## TODO

-+ remove half-built document content feature
-+ Change remote image example
++ Update remote image example

 + Move SiteInfo into a Context instead of reducer
 + pubDate should be a date in the reducer
 + The API could use standardized Status Codes, move to Actions